Skip to content

 Finally we can use Caddy to serve the web interface with HTTPS.

-sudo vim /etc/caddy/Caddyfile
+sudo sensible-editor /etc/caddy/Caddyfile

 to: